 One of the Holy Grails that breaks a seal of the underground ruins.
 Great Holy Grails in particular open secret parts of the ruins.

-The Great Holy Grail of Isz, which became the foundation for the Treatment Church’s higher-rank faction, the “Choir”, was the first great Holy Grail brought above ground since the time of Byrgenwerth, and ultimately let them meet Ebrietas.
+The Great Holy Grail of Isz, which became a cornerstone of the Treatment Church’s higher-rank faction, the “Choir”, was the first great Holy Grail brought above ground since the time of Byrgenwerth, and ultimately let them meet Ebrietas.

 Diving into the secret labyrinth likewise seems to have rekindled interest in Ludwig’s defunct Holy Blades.
 The Orphanage has direct passage to the top of the church workshop, a chest with their radiant badge there to investigate as soon as inquisitive orphans walk inside.
 Male members of the Choir display a preference for Ludwig’s Holy Blade, and their other weapons or hunting tools are made with a similar silver-colored metal.
 This affirms the orphans’ interest in the church’s first hunter.
-In fact, why wouldn’t they want to look into their predecessor who emerged from Isz a hero wielding “holy” power?
+In fact, why wouldn’t they look into their predecessor who emerged from Isz a hero wielding “holy” power?
 Surely, they could learn from his discoveries.
-And this combined with their own experience in the underground ruins seems to be what led them to the sudden realization detailed in the note on the top floor of the church workshop: the Cosmos is in the sky.
+And this combined with their own experience in the underground ruins seems to be what led them to the sudden realization detailed in the note on the workshop’s top floor: the Cosmos is in the sky.

 The Cosmos is in the sky. -the “Choir”